trajano/expo-experiments/README.md

 - [Bun](https://bun.sh/): Originally used but discontinued due to file locking issues on Windows.
 - [Lefthook](https://github.com/evilmartians/lefthook): Initially used due to [create-react-native-library](https://github.com/callstack/react-native-builder-bob), but replaced with [husky](https://typicode.github.io/husky) and [lint-staged](https://github.com/okonet/lint-staged) for simplicity.
 - [create-react-native-library](https://github.com/callstack/react-native-builder-bob): Initially used but removed due to its complexity and personal preferences against its design choices.

+## Shell scripts

+The shell scripts are primarily for my local development environment:

+- build.sh runs the docker build and installs on my ADB connected devices
+- eas.sh deploys to EAS using my EAS token and credentials
+- update-deps.sh performs an update of the dependencies